ShaMohabir/Cloud-Onboarding/README.md

 - To learn more about Ansible, review [Ansible Playbook Tutorial](https://www.youtube.com/watch?v=dCQpaTTTv98)

+4.) **Docker** - details to be added later

-4.) **Jenkins** - A software that allows continuous integration.
+5.) **Jenkins** - A software that allows continuous integration.
 Jenkins will be installed on a server where the central build will take place.  **What is Continuous Integration?** it's a development practice that requires developers to integrate code into a shared repository at regular intervals.
 This concept was meant to remove the problem of finding later occurrence of issues in the build lifecycle.
 Continuous integration requires the developers to have frequent builds.
 The common practice is that whenever a code commit occurs, a build should be triggered

 - To learn more about Jenkins, review [Jenkins Tutorial](https://www.youtube.com/watch?v=Lxd6JMMxuwo&t=121s)